Extension Security - Best Practices for Deployment

 Turn off extensions for a site

 By default, extensions are enabled on Tableau Server and Tableau Cloud.
 On Tableau Server, the server administrator can turn off extensions for a site.
 On Tableau Cloud, the site administrator can turn off extensions for the site.
 On Tableau Server, the server administrator can turn off extensions completely, which overrides the site settings.
 You should not have to change this setting on the server or for the site, as you can control the Network-enabled extensions that you want to allow on the safe list.
-You can also control the settings for Sandboxed extensions, which are allowed by default.
+You can also control the settings for Tableau Trusted extensions, where Sandboxed extensions and Tableau-built extensions are allowed by default.

-- To disable extensions on a site (Tableau Server, Tableau Cloud), change the site settings that enables users to run extensions on the site.
-See Control extensions and access to data.
+• To disable extensions on a site (Tableau Server, Tableau Cloud), change the site settings that enables users to run extensions on the site.
+See Control extensions use.

 Show or hide user prompts to run Network-enabled extensions